 On the contrary, five other studies provide proof that the adoption of CA is low.
 By performing a regression analysis based on global data, Gonzalez, Sharma, and Valletta (2012, pp. 248-262) found that only few companies have CA fully implemented.
 Additionally, they found that the usage of CA is affected by the perceived ease of use and social pressure.
-While North American internal auditors are more likely to use CA due to soft social pressure from peers and higher authorities, Middle Eastern internal auditors are more likely to use CA if it is mandated by higher authorities.
+While North American internal auditors are more likely to use CA due to soft social pressure from peers and higher authorities.
+Widdle Eastern internal auditors are more likely to use CA due to soft social pressure from peers and higher authorities.
 Vasarhelyi, Alles, Kuenkaikaew, and Littley (2012, pp. 267-281) concluded that most companies which had participated in their survey found themselves between stages 1-traditional and 2-emerging regarding the level of CA adoption.
-Tumi (2013, pp. 2-10) investigated whether auditors in Libya were making use of CA and concluded that CA was rarely used.
-Moturi and Gaitho (2014, pp. 1644-1654) analysed to what extent CA was being used among public sector organisations in Kenya.
+Tumi (2013, pp. 2-10) investigated whether auditors in Libya were making use of CA and concluded that CA was being used among public sector organisations in Kenya.
 They found that most state departments were changing their behaviour and that they were preparing to advance from traditional auditing to CA. In another study featuring U.S.-based companies, Vasarhelyi, Kuenkaikaew, Littley, and